mayahq/flatland/README.md

 # Flatland

 Flatland is an environment for program synthesis experiments.
 The goal is to train models which can write programs controlling a ‘pen’ to draw any arbitrary target image.
-Hence, methods to learn and generate programs in this flow-based "link" language in Flatland may surface insights to tackle more complex real-world tasks as described in the paper "Towards a Measure of General Machine Intelligence" on [arxiv:2109.12075][paper].
+Methods to learn and generate programs in the Flatland flow-based "link" language may surface insights to tackle more complex real-world tasks as described in the paper "Towards a Measure of General Machine Intelligence" on [arxiv:2109.12075][paper].

 ### Syntax